Statutes of Mortmain: Problems with mortmain in Bracton's time

 Giving land to the Church had a long and contentious history in England.
 Prior to the Norman Conquest of 1066, the Anglo-Saxon state and the Church were often synonymous.
 The local bishop or priest might also sit in judgment of civil and criminal cases in the royal courts.
 The Normans created a strict separation of Church and state.
 William the Conqueror encouraged this separation, yet was enthusiastic about the role the Church played in moral matters.

-As a result, a two-tier legal system developed: the ecclesiastical courts and the Royal courts (the latter being now known by us as the Common Law courts).
+As a result, a two-tier legal system developed: the ecclesiastical courts and the Royal courts (the latter being now known as the Common Law courts).
 Jurisdiction was frequently blurred.
 A petitioner not receiving a satisfactory result in one court could re-file the case in the other.
 Writs of prohibition were frequently issued by common law courts to bar the reissuing of a case in a Church court.
 Bracton considered it a sin for a man to pledge to live by the decision of a common law court, only to re-issue it in a Church court because the first court had ruled against him.

 The practice of pledging land to the Church was governed by the laws of frankalmoin under the Normans.
 There were two reasons to do so: gratitude toward the Church, but also to avoid feudal services and taxes.
 Once land had been pledged to the Church, it was difficult or impossible for the overlord to extract his former dues from the land.